-- 1. An MSBU for wall construction will be considered for submission to the Board upon the demonstration of significant interest on the part of the property owners in the subdivision and in accordance with the following process. - Significant interest in the creation of a wall construction MSBU shall be determined as follows: - The homeowners' association shall submit a request in writing, accompanied by (i) construction plans and a binding cost estimate prepared by a registered architect, engineer or contractor to Finance and (ii) an estimate of legal fees and costs of a private attorney to be retained by the homeowners' association for preparing and recording permanent maintenance easements in favor of the homeowners' association. request should include a description of what efforts have been made in the subdivision to notify property owners of the wall construction plan.
+The homeowners' association shall submit a request in writing, accompanied by (i) construction plans and a binding cost estimate prepared by a registered architect, engineer or contractor to Finance and (ii) an estimate of legal fees and costs of a private attorney to be retained by the homeowners' association for preparing and recording permanent maintenance easements in favor of the homeowners' association.
+The request should include a description of what efforts have been made in the subdivision to notify property owners of the wall construction plan.
 Such request must be submitted no later than July 31 of the year prior to the placement of the assessment on the tax roll.
 The request must be delivered to:

-Orange County

-Comptroller

-Special Assessments Post Office Box 38 Orlando, Florida 32802-
+Orange County Comptroller Special Assessments Post Office Box 38 Orlando, Florida 32802-0038 delineated on the plan.
+If the wall is located within a tract, the tract should be delineated on the plan.

 - b.
-Wall plans submitted to the County for review must include the following information on the plan itself: - 1) A plan view which delineates the limits of construction of the wall.
-If the wall is located within an easement, the easement width should be
+Wall plans submitted to the County for review must include the following information on the plan itself: - A plan view which delineates the limits of construction of the wall.
+If the wall is located within an easement, the easement width should be ind ma indicating construction materials which is signed and sealed by a registered architect or engineer and containing a statement certifying that the wall has been designed in accordance with the latest edition of the Florida Building Code, including wind loading requirements.